 To download the full report (file size: 5 MB), click the “Download Report” button and agree to the Terms of Service to download the report.

-You should assume that as of the publication date of our reports and research, Muddy Waters Capital LLC (possibly along with or through our members, partners, affiliates, employees, and/or consultants) along with our clients and/or investors and/or their clients and/or investors has a short position in all stocks (and/or options, swaps, and other derivatives related to the stock) and bonds covered herein, and therefore stands to realize significant gains in the event that the price of either declines.
-We intend to continue transacting in the securities of issuers covered on this site for an indefinite period after our first report, and we may be long, short, or neutral at any time hereafter regardless of our initial position and views as stated in our research.
+You should assume that, as of the publication date of Muddy Waters Research’s reports and research, Muddy Waters Related Persons (possibly along with or through its members, partners, affiliates, employees, and/or consultants), Muddy Waters Related Persons’s clients and/or investors and/or their clients and/or investors have a position (long or short) in one or more of the securities of a Covered Issuer (and/or options, swaps, and other derivatives related to one or more of these securities), and therefore stand to realize significant gains in the event that the prices of either equity or debt securities of a Covered Issuer decline or appreciate.
+Muddy Waters Research and/or the Muddy Waters Related Persons intend to continue transacting in the securities of Covered Issuers for an indefinite period after an initial report on a Covered Person, and such person may be long, short, or neutral at any time hereafter regardless of their initial position and views as stated in the research report published by Muddy Waters Research.
+Muddy Waters Research will not update any report or information on its website to reflect changes in positions that may be held by a Muddy Waters Related Person.

-This is not an offer to sell or a solicitation of an offer to buy any security, nor shall Muddy Waters offer, sell or buy any security to or from any person through this site or reports on this site.
-Muddy Waters Capital LLC is an investment advisor only in the United States, but it does not render investment advice to anyone unless it has an investment adviser-client relationship evidenced in writing.
+This is not an offer to sell or a solicitation of an offer to buy any security.
+Neither Muddy Waters Research nor any Muddy Waters Related Person are offering, selling or buying any security to or from any person through this website or reports on this website.
+Muddy Waters Research is affiliated with Muddy Waters Capital LLC (“MWC”).
+MWC [is a registered investment adviser with the U.S. Securities and Exchange Commission and] is not registered as investment adviser in any other jurisdiction.
+MWC does not render investment advice to anyone unless it has an investment adviser-client relationship with that person evidenced in writing.
+You understand and agree that MWC does not have any investment advisory relationship with you or does not owe fiduciary duties to you.
+Giving investment advice requires knowledge of your financial situation, investment objectives, and risk tolerance, and MWC has no such knowledge about you.

 If you are in the United Kingdom, you confirm that you are accessing research and materials as or on behalf of: (a) an investment professional falling within Article 19 of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (the “FPO”); or (b) high net worth entity falling within Article 49 of the FPO.

-Our research and reports express our opinions, which we have based upon generally available information, field research, inferences and deductions through our due diligence and analytical process.
-To the best of our ability and belief, all information contained herein is accurate and reliable, and has been obtained from public sources we believe to be accurate and reliable, and who are not insiders or connected persons of the stock covered herein or who may otherwise owe any fiduciary duty or duty of confidentiality to the issuer.
+Muddy Waters Research’s research and reports express its opinions, which Muddy Waters Research has based upon generally available information, field research, inferences and deductions through Muddy Waters Research’s due diligence and analytical process.
+To the best of its ability and belief, all information contained herein is accurate and reliable, and has been obtained from public sources that Muddy Waters Research believe to be accurate and reliable, and who are not insiders or connected persons of the Covered Issuers or who may otherwise owe a fiduciary duty, duty of confidentiality or any other duty to the Covered Issuer (directly or indirectly).
 However, such information is presented “as is,” without warranty of any kind, whether express or implied.
-Muddy Waters Capital LLC makes no representation, express or implied, as to the accuracy, timeliness, or completeness of any such information or with regard to the results to be obtained from its use.
+Muddy Waters Research makes no representation, express or implied, as to the accuracy, timeliness, or completeness of any such information or with regard to the results to be obtained from its use.
 Further, any report on this site contains a very large measure of analysis and opinion.
-All expressions of opinion are subject to change without notice, and Muddy Waters Capital LLC does not undertake to update or supplement any reports or any of the information, analysis and opinion contained in them.
+All expressions of opinion are subject to change without notice, and Muddy Waters Research does not undertake to update or supplement any reports or any of the information, analysis and opinion contained in them.